vega/vega/README.md

-# vega-data
+# vega-datasets

-This data lives at https://github.com/vega/vega-data
+This data lives at https://github.com/vega/vega-datasets

 Common repository for example datasets used by vega related projects.
 Keep changes to this repository minimal as other projects (vega, vega-editor, vega-lite, polestar, voyager) use this data in their tests and for examples.